edgelord314/sjtdf/README.md

 # stdf

-stdf is a library for simple java textual data format like xml.
+stdf is a java library for simple java textual data format like xml.
 With it, you can store data with the tag-value system into simple plain/text files with a .sdb extension.